getify/You-Dont-Know-JS/async & performance/ch2.md

 This nondeterminism around the sync-or-async behavior is almost always going to lead to very difficult to track down bugs.
 In some circles, the fictional insanity-inducing monster named Zalgo is used to describe the sync/async nightmares.
 "Don't release Zalgo!" is a common cry, and it leads to very sound advice: always invoke callbacks asynchronously, even if that's "right away" on the next turn of the event loop, so that all callbacks are predictably async.

-**Note:** For more information on Zalgo, see Oren Golan's "Don't Release Zalgo!" (https://github.com/oren/oren.github.io/blob/master/posts/zalgo.md) and Isaac Z. Schlueter's "Designing APIs for Asynchrony" (http://blog.izs.me/post/59142742143/designing-apis-for-asynchrony).
+**Note:** For more information on Zalgo, see Isaac Z. Schlueter's "Designing APIs for Asynchrony" (http://blog.izs.me/post/59142742143/designing-apis-for-asynchrony).

 Consider: